Commercial real estate in France: overview

 Acquisitions of real estate are subject to a reduced transfer tax of 0.715%, if the buyer undertakes to resell within five years from acquisition (or two years, if the buyer intends to split the property into several plots to be sold separately).

-The acquisition deed must be registered within one month at the mortgage registry office (the registration is subject to land registrar fees at the rate of 0.1% of the purchase price).
+The acquisition deed must be registered at the mortgage registry office (the registration is subject to land registrar fees at the rate of 0.1% of the purchase price).

 Since 1 January 2012, sales of shares in real estate companies (with assets consisting mainly of French real estate) are subject to a 5% transfer tax, assessed on the fair market value of the underlying real estate assets after deduction of the sole debts contracted for the purpose of acquiring such real estate assets.